 ILL via MNLINK

 MNLINK is like a catalog for most of the libraries in Minnesota.
 You'll need either a DCTC Library barcode or a public library barcode in order to log in and place ILL requests.

 Dakota County residents can apply for a library card at any of the ten Dakota County Library locations.
 Cardholders can borrow materials from any public library in the seven-county Twin Cities metropolitan area and access many online resources that aren't available at DCTC.
 Search the Dakota County Library catalog to find books, videos, and other resources available near you.

 Instructors may place items from the Library or from their own personal collections on reserve behind the circulation desk.
-The instructor decides the time limit of the loan and whether it may leave the Library; students must contact the instructor to request any exceptions.
+The instructor decides the time limit of the loan and whether it may leave the Library; any exceptions require the instructor's approval.
 Because we depend on instructors to share copies of their textbooks with us, course reserves do not include all assigned texts for every class.

-The Library has 14 Lenovo ThinkPad laptop computers which DCTC students may check out for one week at a time.
-Each laptop comes with Microsoft Office, Firefox, Google Chrome, and Internet Explorer, all running on Windows 10.
-These laptops require a Wi-Fi connection and StarID login.
-See our Library Laptops page for more information.
+The Library has Chromebooks and Lenovo ThinkPad laptops which DCTC students may check out for three weeks at a time.
+Laptops require a Wi-Fi connection and StarID login.
+The Lenovo ThinkPad laptops come with Microsoft Office, Firefox, Google Chrome, and Internet Explorer, all running on Windows 10.
+All laptops have access to Office 365.
+See our Laptops & Hotspots page and Using the Library's Chromebooks guide for more information.